MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Salesforce Microsoft Graph connector for Microsoft Search"
+description: "Set up the Salesforce Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot"
 ---
 <!---Previous ms.author: rusamai --->

 # Salesforce Microsoft Graph connector

 The Salesforce Microsoft Graph connector, allows your organization to index Contacts, Opportunities, Leads, Cases, and Accounts objects in your Salesforce instance.
-After you configure the connector and index content from Salesforce, end users can search for those items from any Microsoft Search client.
+After you configure the connector and index content from Salesforce, end users can search for those items from any Microsoft Search and Microsoft 365 Copilot client.

 > [!NOTE]
 > Read the [**Set up Microsoft Graph connectors in the Microsoft 365 admin center**](configure-connector.md) article to understand the general Microsoft Graph connectors setup instructions.